Download a course guide

 - Complete 1 Information Technology Elective and 3 Advanced Information Technology Electives

-- Complete an approved minor stream of 4 units from a discipline other than Information Technology
+- Complete an approved minor stream sequence of 4 units from any discipline

 - Complete 8 general electives

 - At least 8 of the units above must be studied through RMIT